Trauma Therapy

 I know this process because I’ve lived it.

-I grew up shy and anxious, and afraid of social situations.
-I was unsure how to express myself, and learned to hold my feelings in, until I was ready to burst.
-I learned to play small and hide from myself and the world around.
-As I got older, I numbed out in the ways a lot of people do—through addictions, distraction, and shutting people out.
-It took time (and plenty of missteps) to realize that avoiding pain wasn’t the same as healing.
+Growing up, I was shy, anxious, and afraid of social situations.
+I learned to hold my feelings in, play small, and hide from myself and the world.
+As I got older, I numbed out the way a lot of people do: through addiction, distraction, and shutting people out.
+It took time to realize that avoiding pain isn't the same as healing.

-Engaging in psychotherapy, meditation, movement practices and breathwork has helped me learn to speak my truth, heal my trauma, ask for support, actually feel my emotions instead of burying them, and enjoy my life once again.
-I get challenged by all the same things I used to run from, but now I know how to move feel and move my way through these triggers, and when I need help, I reach out.
-Healing takes time and persistence, and it isn’t about reaching some perfect state where nothing is hard anymore.
-It’s about knowing how to navigate what comes up with more clarity, more resilience, and more trust in yourself.
+Psychotherapy, meditation, movement, and breathwork taught me to speak my truth, feel my emotions instead of burying them, and ask for help when I need it.
+Healing isn't about reaching some perfect state where nothing is hard, it's about navigating what comes up with more clarity, resilience, and trust in yourself.

 Trauma can leave a lasting imprint…